One Room Challenge Spring 2022 – Week 5

 If you’ve hopped over from the One Room Challenge website, welcome!
+If you found this tutorial because you want to learn how to tile over tile, welcome to you, too!
 We are in the thick of the renovation of our guest/hall bathroom.
 If you want to catch up on the plan and the progress to date, read all about it here:

 This week, I tiled the tub surround!
-And I went right over my existing tile.
-Ever since I announced I was going to tile over my existing tub tile, so many people have reached out about how exactly that was going to work?
-I think I have successfully ironed out the details and this post is all about how I tiled over my existing tile including when I think it’s appropriate to do so, what products I used and the question on everyone’s mind… how much money did I save?
+And I went right over my existing original tiles.
+Ever since I announced I was going to tile over my existing ceramic tiles, so many people have reached out about how exactly that was going to work?
+I think I have successfully ironed out the details and this post is all about how I tiled over top of old tiles including when I think it’s appropriate to do so, what products I used and the question on everyone’s mind… how much money did I save?

 This post may contain affiliate links.
 That means if you purchase anything from these links I earn a small commission, at no extra cost to you!
 This helps support my blog, so thank you!

-I also think it’s important that the old tile is very flat and uniform.
-If you are trying to go over a poorly installed or otherwise uneven tile that has lots of high and low spots, that will be very difficult to level.
+I also think it’s important that the surface of the old tile is very flat and uniform.
+If you are trying to go over a poorly installed or otherwise uneven tile that has lots of high spots and low spots, that will be very difficult to level.
 The tile you put on top is only going to be as flat and level as the tile below it!
+Cracked tiles, an uneven surface, or mold are all red flags.

 For this step, keep a rag nearby and be sure to wipe up spatters and drips (there will be many!) because once this stuff dries it is very difficult to remove.